ScottLogic/blog/_posts/2026-07-14-three-approaches-to-tool-safety-with-coding-agents-choose-your-next-step.md

 * A pattern-based rule for shell command execution is circumvented by creative reordering or obfuscation of the command and its parameters.
 * A prompt injection convinces or confuses a model-based classifier guardrail into allowing a tool call it shouldn’t.

+If pre-execution guardrails aren’t enough, we can step up to use process sandboxing.

 ## **\#2 Process sandboxing**

 Process sandboxing is a relatively low effort way of constraining agents, because the agent and everything else still runs in the same environment as was previously used for development work.
 There’s no need to re-engineer local development machine setups, which for some stacks can be a complex upheaval task.
-However the price for this is weaker isolation than containers, and support on Windows is immature \- more on these in a bit.
+However, the price for this is weaker isolation than containers, and immature support on Windows \- more on these in a bit.

 To constrain what a program can do and has access to while executing, we need to wrap it in something.
 Sandboxing does this by using operating system capabilities to isolate a process \- only allowing specified filesystem paths and defined network access, while otherwise being transparent to the wrapped process.
 Sandboxing is transitive, so any other processes launched by a sandboxed process are subject to the same sandbox.